privacysandbox/protected-auction-key-value-service/docs/GCP_Terraform_vars.md

     PROD(noised metrics), mode: EXPERIMENT(raw metrics), mode: COMPARE(both raw and noised metrics),
     mode: OFF(no metrics)

+-   **ttl_ms**

+    The duration, in milliseconds, that client-side cached data remains valid.
+If positive non-zero value is specified, ttl_ms is passed in the response, If the value is zero or negative, it indicates the data should not be cached and no value will be passed.

 -   **udf_enable_stacktrace**

     Whether to enable stacktraces from the UDF.
 The stacktraces will also be included in the V2